-Age-adjusted (using the 2000 US standard population) cancer incidence rates were then calculated with and without adjusting for reporting delay.
-Joinpoint linear regression (Harris, 1990) was used to obtain the annual percentage changes for the 1975-2005 incidence rates for the data series with and without delay adjustment.
-Incidence rates for diagnosis years prior to 1981 are not adjusted.
-Joinpoints were constrained to be at least two years away from both the beginning and the end of the data series and at least two years apart.
-Joinpoint regressions were fitted using the weighted-least-squares (weighted by appropriate variances of age-adjusted incidence rates) option in the Joinpoint regression software.
+Age-adjusted (using the 2000 US standard million population) cancer incidence rates were then calculated with and without adjusting for reporting delay.
+Joinpoint linear regression was used to obtain the annual percentage changes for the 1975-2006 incidence rates for the data series with and without delay adjustment.
+Because the delay distribution was assumed complete after 26 years, incidence rates for diagnosis years prior to 1982 were not reporting-adjusted.
+In joinpoint regression analyses, up to four change points (i.e, 5 trend-line segments) were allowed, and these were modeled to fall at either whole years or midway between diagnosis years.
+Change points were constrained to be at least 2 years away from both the beginning and the end of the data series and at least 2 years apart.
+Models were fitted using weighted least squares (weighted by appropriate variances of age-adjusted incidence rates) of the joinpoint regression software.

-Results show that adjusting for delay tends to raise cancer incidence rates in more recent reporting years.
+Results show that adjusting for delay tends to raise cancer incidence rates in more current reporting years.
 While this adjustment increases the rate of change over the most recent diagnosis years, it probably will only rarely cause the detection of a new joinpoint, although this is possible.
 See Clegg et al. (2002) for details on the impact of reporting-delay adjustment to SEER cancer incidence rates.